The Spiral Staircase (1946 film)

 The Spiral Staircase is a 1946 American psychological horror film directed by Robert Siodmak and starring Dorothy McGuire, George Brent, and Ethel Barrymore.
-Adapted from Ethel Lina White's British novel Some Must Watch (1933) by screenwriter Mel Dinelli, the film follows a mute young woman in an early-20th century Vermont town being terrorized by a serial killer who targets disabled women.
+Set over the course of one evening, the film follows a mute young woman in an early-20th century Vermont town who is stalked and terrorized in a rural mansion by a serial killer targeting women with disabilities.
+Kent Smith, Rhonda Fleming, Gordon Oliver and Elsa Lanchester appear in supporting roles.
+It was adapted for the screen by Mel Dinelli from the novel Some Must Watch (1933) by Ethel Lina White.